 - Install beetle banks or pollinator habitats next to garden areas to increase beneficial/predating insects.

 If you don’t have a garden and still want to make a difference to soil health, consider replacing part (or all) of your lawn with native plants.
-Native plants are species of plants that have adapted to Indiana’s climate over thousands of years.
+Native plants are species of plants that have adapted to the Chesapeake Bay region’s climate over thousands of years.
 They typically don’t need chemicals to help them grow, can tolerate varying temperature changes, and have very deep roots that allow them to be more drought resistant.
 Native plants have also developed defenses against harmful native insects and can serve as habitats for native wildlife, such as butterflies, songbirds, and hummingbirds.
 The deep roots of native plants are great for soil health because they create channels in the soil, which allows water to soak in quickly reducing runoff and erosion.
 Typical turfgrass lawns don’t have the deep root system that native plants have and therefore rainfall often runs right off a turfgrass lawn.
 Learn more about native plants, where to get them, how to plant them, and what to expect when planting them, check out the Clear Choices’ page about native plants.

 If you plan on applying fertilizer or spraying for nuisance weeds and bugs, it’s important to know how to read the label.
 The links below provide some helpful tips on how to read the label.